- Why Research

-The goal of this study is to identify novel biomarkers associated with a microbiota-induced immune activation that can predict response to chemotherapy and ultimately to find clues of how to optimize therapeutic strategies to improve outcomes for patients with this heterogeneous disease.
+The researchers hope to identify novel biomarkers within the microbiome that can predict response to chemotherapy.
+Ultimately, they aim to find clues of how to optimize therapeutic strategies to improve outcomes for patients with TNBC.

 Dr. Leslie L. Montgomery is a board-certified surgical oncologist specializing in breast cancer.
 She is Chief of the Division of Breast Surgery at Hackensack University Medical Center and the Co-Director of the Breast Service at John Theurer Cancer Center.
 She was formally an attending breast surgeon at Memorial Sloan Kettering Cancer Center for more than 11 years, where she served as Director of the Special Surveillance Breast Program and the Director of the Breast Surgical Oncology Fellowship Program.
 From 2009 through 2015, Dr. Montgomery was the Chief of the Division of Breast Surgery at Montefiore Medical Center and the Director of Breast Services at the Montefiore Einstein Center for Cancer Care.